Who our patients are

-Farmworkers are the backbone of Maine’s agricultural industry.
+Farmworkers and seafood processors are the backbone of Maine’s food industries.
 They plant, nurture, harvest and process the food that we eat.
 They perform physically and emotionally exhausting work under difficult conditions.
 Most live below the poverty line and face cultural and language barriers to services and resources.
-Despite their significant contribution to our economy and to the health of us all, the workers who come to Maine face many challenges to accessing health care.
+Workers who come to Maine face many challenges to accessing health care despite their significant contribution to our economy and to the health of us all.

 Who we are